9 Real Estate Prospecting Letter Templates for Lead Outreach

 (Insert signature)

 In order to see consistent results from marketing to FSBOs, you need to approach them correctly and at the right time.
 Your approach will improve over time, and you can perfect your timing with the right FSBO lead sources.
-With a lead source like REDX, you can get accurate contact data for FSBO sellers before any other platform has it.
-Armed with accurate data and strategic scripts and marketing materials, marketing to FSBO sellers can be extremely profitable.
+For example, REDX helps you get accurate contact data for FSBO sellers before any other platform.
+Armed with accurate data and strategic scripts, and marketing materials, marketing to FSBO sellers can be extremely profitable.

 Tips for Successful Real Estate Prospecting Letters

 - Address envelopes by hand: Handwritten envelopes get more attention because they are more personal.
-It shows that you took the time to add a personal touch in a world of automation and disconnection.
+It piques curiosity because handwritten envelopes are often sent by loved ones.

 - Use a postage stamp: Instead of relying on a postage-paid envelope, use a unique stamp.
 This is another way to personalize your envelope and show that it isn’t junk mail.
 You can also consider using colored envelopes or even adding stickers.

-- Defining the topic with a headline: Readers only have so much time and patience to read through letters.
-A headline draws their attention to the topic and the end result you are offering.
+- Define the topic with a headline: Readers only have so much time and patience to read through letters.
+Get straight to the point and consider using a headline to grab attention and clearly communicate what you are offering.

-- Check for spelling or grammatical errors: One small mistake can make your leads question your professionalism.
-Make sure you proofread your letter multiple times and have others confirm that it’s free of mistakes before going in the mail.
+- Check for spelling or grammatical errors: One small mistake can make you appear unprofessional.
+Ensure you proofread your letter multiple times and have others confirm it’s free of mistakes before going in the mail.

-- Keep letters short and sweet: The longer the letter, the more likely it is to end up in the trash bin.
-Get to the point of your letter quickly to show respect for the reader’s time.
+- Keep it short and sweet: The longer the letter, the more likely it is to end up in the trash bin.
+Get to the point of your letter quickly to respect the reader’s time and get the maximum results.

 - Use custom letterhead: Add professionalism and familiarize leads with your branding by using a custom letterhead and envelope.
-You can easily design your own letterhead on PostcardMania and use prospecting letters to simultaneously build brand recognition.
+You can easily design your own logo and letterhead on Canva.

 Resources to Distribute Your Prospecting Letters

 Designing professional prospecting letters is only half the battle.
-There are also plenty of available resources to help you distribute prospecting letters to more homes with more efficiency.
-You may think that the only budget-friendly solution is to manually stuff envelopes and add stamps, but this isn’t always the case.
+In order to get the maximum results out of your real estate letters, you also need to distribute them correctly and efficiently.
+You may think that the only budget-friendly solution is to manually stuff envelopes and add stamps, but there are plenty of resources available.

 Company | |||